AimTheSun/AimTheSun/README.md

 ## ABOUT ME 💬

-Hey there!
-I'm Pedro Mirassol, a passionate tech enthusiast and aspiring full stack developer with significant exposure to the Web3 space, where working as a community manager for NFT projects introduced me to the world of programming and sparked my journey into development.
+Hi!
+I'm Pedro Mirassol, an aspiring Junior Software Developer.
+My experience in Web3 and NFT projects is what led me to become a programmer, driven by my passion for technology.

-Experienced in problem-solving and blending technical know-how with creativity to build effective solutions.
-Strong communication and digital community management skills enhance teamwork and adaptability.
-Committed to continuous growth, both professionally and personally, through activities like gym training and running that foster resilience.
+I enjoy problem-solving and combining technical skills with creativity to build effective solutions.
+I'm committed to continuous growth, both professionally and personally, through activities like gym training and running.

-Let's connect!
-I'm eager to discuss technology, share insights, and collaborate on exciting projects.
-Together, we can make a difference in the tech world!
+Let’s connect!
+I’d love to discuss technology and collaborate on exciting projects.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pedromirassol/) | [Email](mailto:mirassol.pedro@gmail.com)

 ---

-- 🔭 I’m currently working on **Algorithmic Trading on QuantConnect by Udemy**
+- 🔭 I’m currently working on **Algorithmic Trading on QuantConnect (Udemy)**
 - 🌱 I’m currently learning **Python**

 ---